 “It is our position that secular evidence can neither prove nor disprove the authenticity of the Book of Mormon.
 Its authenticity depends, as it says, on a witness of the Holy Spirit.”

 The witness of the Holy Spirit can come in many ways.
 My experience with the witness of the Holy Spirit is such that I don’t have doubt in the least degree that Joseph Smith is God’s prophet and that those who have followed him are called of God.
 My concern isn’t with testimony, my concern is to endure to the end as I face the challenges of mortality.

-I hope all church members who are dealing with opposition to their testimony, whatever the source, will diligently seek for a greater witness of the Holy Spirit so that their testimony is secure and unassailable.
+I hope all church members dealing with opposition to their testimony, whatever the source, will diligently seek for a greater witness of the Holy Spirit, so that their testimony is secure and unassailable.